Nick Truesdell: New York Jets

 On August 4, 2019, Truesdell was signed by the New York Jets of the NFL.
 He was waived on August 13, 2019.

 Tampa Bay Vipers

 In October 2019, he was selected in the first round of the 2020 XFL draft by the Tampa Bay Vipers.
+He played in three games, all starts, for the Vipers during the 2020 XFL season, catching nine passes for 91 yards.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Truesdell was selected by the Aviators of The Spring League during their player selection draft on October 10, 2020.

 New Jersey Generals

 Truesdell was selected by the New Jersey Generals in the 34th round of the 2022 USFL draft.
 He was transferred to the team's inactive roster before the start of the regular season on April 16, 2022, due to a groin injury.
 He was released on April 28.